Hive Heating Replacement

 {% endif %}

 This value is then compared to the TRV target temperature.
-Since the target temperature can also be reported as ‘unavailable’ or ‘unknown’, I convert it to zero in those cases.
+Since the target temperature can also be reported as unavailable or unknown, I convert it to 0 in those cases.
 This means that in every possible permutation of the comparison, if any value is not known for any reason, the automation will not trigger the boiler as a result of this check.

 I ended up consolidating everything into a single automation for boiler demand.
 There’s enough overlap and shared triggers that keeping it all together made the most sense.